The Pros and Cons of Freestanding Bathtubs (9 Great Pros & 5 Cons)

 Freestanding Tub with Faucet

 A floor-mount faucet (also known as a tub filler) elevates the freestanding tub look.
-It will make an instant, stunning style statement in any restroom.
+It will make an instant, stunning style statement in any bathroom.

 A freestanding setup exposes the faucet pipe (no barriers, access panels, etc.), allowing for a free workspace.
 The project is easy and quick, with no soldering required, but it may be essential to strengthen the floor, which may entail carpentry expertise.